Author, Andrew Gibson

 Daily limits imposed by banks can be a frustration for customers looking to transfer a large sum of money from the US to the UK.

 JP Morgan Chase, for example, has a $100,000 daily limit.

-Wells Fargo and Bank of America also have daily limits, but it’s based on your account history – so I can’t be more specific.
+Wells Fargo and Bank of America also have daily limits, but it’s based on your account history (whatever that means).

 Money transfer companies don’t have daily limits, so offer a more convenient and flexible solution to send money from the USA to the UK.

 How to choose a money transfer company